danielbodnar/awesome-stars/README.md

 ## bash

+- [Anvil/bash-doxygen](https://github.com/Anvil/bash-doxygen) - A doxygen filter for bash scripts
+- [alanlivio/bash-helpers](https://github.com/alanlivio/bash-helpers) - Template to easily create multi-OS bash helpers for Windows (MSYS2/GitBash/WSL), Ubuntu, and Mac.
+- [gruntwork-io/bash-commons](https://github.com/gruntwork-io/bash-commons) - A collection of reusable Bash functions for handling common tasks such as logging, assertions, string manipulation, and more
+- [hedzr/bash.sh](https://github.com/hedzr/bash.sh) - main entry template of your first bash script file
+- [jsamr/bootiso](https://github.com/jsamr/bootiso) - A bash program to securely create a bootable USB device from one image file.
+- [midwire/bash.env](https://github.com/midwire/bash.env) - Bash.env is a cascading Bash environment system for those who work on different hardware and OS environments.
+Similar to oh-my-zsh but for Bash, and special sauce for those who work 'ssh' on remote m
+- [mrzool/bash-sensible](https://github.com/mrzool/bash-sensible) - An attempt at saner Bash defaults
+- [neikei/syntaxchecks](https://github.com/neikei/syntaxchecks) - Syntaxchecks for Bash, PHP, Python, Ruby, Yaml and Crontab files.
+Ready to use with Jenkins, Bamboo, Bitbucket Pipelines and Travis CI.
+- [shlibs/shlibs.bash](https://github.com/shlibs/shlibs.bash) - Shared BASH Script Libraries https://shlibs.github.io/shlibs.bash/
+- [swoodford/aws](https://github.com/swoodford/aws) - A collection of bash shell scripts for automating various tasks with Amazon Web Services using the AWS CLI and jq.
+- [xebis/repository-template](https://github.com/xebis/repository-template) - Highly automated, up-to-date, and well-documented repository template.
+Checks for common problems, Markdown, YAML, Bash, formats, lints, and tests before committing or pushing so you don't have any su
+- [xwmx/bash-boilerplate](https://github.com/xwmx/bash-boilerplate) - A collection of Bash scripts for creating safe and useful command line programs.
+- [wd5gnr/bashrc](https://github.com/wd5gnr/bashrc) - System to organize and synchronize bash startup files and other files in your home directory
 - [simeg/functional-shell](https://github.com/simeg/functional-shell) - map and filter in your shell
 - [sigoden/argc-completions](https://github.com/sigoden/argc-completions) - Completions for any shell.
 Supports 1000+ commands.
 Automaticlly generate completion definition from help text and man page.
 - [alpha-build/alpha-build](https://github.com/alpha-build/alpha-build) - Simple monorepo build tool based on Make with out-of-the-box support for Python, Bash, Jupyter Notebooks, Markdown, YAML, HTML, CSS, JS, TS and with a strong focus on flexibility, transparency, and ex